Input DNA/RNA QC

 For long-term storage of high molecular weight (HMW) gDNA we recommend the use of TE buffer.

-There are established methods for generating high quality HMW gDNA which should be used when preparing gDNA for sequencing on the MinION Mk 1B.
+There are established methods for generating high quality HMW gDNA which should be used when preparing gDNA for sequencing.
 Several of these methods are described in detail in Sambrook J, and Russell DW, (2001) Molecular Cloning: a Laboratory Manual.
 3 rd Edition, Cold Spring Harbor Laboratory Press, Cold Spring Harbor, New York.

 重要